 But there is always one problem, though.
-I consider my English skills (speaking and writing) are in between intermediate and advanced level, but my grammar is stuck somewhere in the intermediate level.
+I consider my English (speaking and writing) to be in between intermediate and advanced level, but my grammar is stuck somewhere in the intermediate level.
 Even though I’ve learned English since the primary, there were times where I was like “What did I miss?”
-(Served me for not paying attention during class 😀 ).

-Television.
-There are a lot of TV series and movies that have basic conversations in it.
+- Television.
+There is a lot of TV series and movies that have basic conversations in them.

-Music makes it easier to remember and memorize words or sentences that you don’t understand or don’t know the meaning, but you can always find out later what the song is about.
+- Music makes it easier to remember and memorize words or sentences that you don’t understand or don’t know the meaning of but you can always find out later what the song is about.

-Books – short-story novels are great because it can improve your grammar and writing skill.
+- Books – short-story novels are great because they can improve your grammar and writing skill.
 You’ll come across familiar sentences and wonder why they write it like that when you write it the other way around, so you know where your mistake is.

-Make a conversation with a friend or someone who speaks the language you’re learning.
-In another word, find yourself an exchange language partner and have a conversation with them.
+- Make a conversation with a friend or someone who speaks the language you’re learning.
+Find yourself an exchange language partner and have a conversation with them.
 This will definitely help a lot.
-I’ve listed a few websites that deal with language exchange partners.
-Scroll up and look at the resources – language exchange community.

 What to do when you slowly lose your motivation?
 Find interesting things related to the particular language that will boost back your motivation.
 Think back to the reason why you decided to learn that particular language.
 That will put you back on track.